360nosc0pe/yocto/README.md

 * Proper python API to control the scope in a useful manner for automated tasks
 * Scope UI + software
 * Reverse engineering of the MSO dongle of the 4ch scope
+* Create a USB boot chain - the stock u-boot tried to load stuff from USB already, we need to reload the bitstream, reconfigure PLLs etc.

 Quick start
 -----------